 Break it down on flash cards.
 Print the prayer out on flash cards, one line per card.
 (Use pictures or symbols for children who can’t read yet.)
 Begin by having your child arrange the cards in the proper order.
 Then have him try saying the prayer one line at a time, using the cards as prompts.
 Eventually, have the child say the prayer from memory, relying on the cards only as necessary.

-Repetition is key.
+Stack the lines of the prayer.
 Say or read the first line of the prayer together, then have the child repeat it on his own until he is able to repeat it flawlessly.
 Do the same with the second line by itself, then try repeating both together.

 Keep practice sessions short.
 Keep practice sessions to five or ten minutes a day; longer periods are less effective.